mtarek/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a computer engineer from Cairo, Egypt.
+I'm currently pursuing a biomedical engineering PhD at Vanderbilt University in Nashville, TN, building imaging systems for ophthalmology.

-email: agus[at]python.web.id
+email: m[dot]haddad[at]vanderbilt[dot]edu